-The webinar "BIOPLASTICS for food packaging: better biobased or biodegradable ?" will take place 11 June 2018 at 9.00 AM CEST.
+The webinar "BIOPLASTICS for food packaging: better biobased or biodegradable ?" took place 11 June 2018 at 9.00 AM CEST.

 According to the European Bioplastics organization, BIOPLASTICS can be defined as plastics based on renewable resources (biobased) or as plastics which are biodegradable and/or compostable.
 Sometimes, these two features are present together in special products but, more often, we face it as an alternative.